aarroyoc/kovel/docs/FileFormat.md

 					"right" : "MATERIAL_ID"
 				},
 				/* optional */
-				"custom_mesh" : CustomMeshObject /* To be implemented */
+				"custom_mesh" : CustomMeshObject or INTEGER /* To be implemented */
 			}] //Z
 		]
 	]